-- Principle of restraints non-refundable part of the variable remuneration, which is issued in the form of a deposit certificate, is subject to a period of at least 1 year of restraint. - ➤ Deferral principle Payment of at least 40% of the variable part of the annual salary will be deferred for a period of up to 3 years. - Payment forms A maximum of 50% of both the deferred and non-deferred portion of the variable payment will be issued in cash and the rest to be paid as a deposit certificate.
+- Principle of restraints non-refundable part of the variable remuneration, is subject to a period of at least 1 year of restraint. - ➤ Deferral principle Payment of at least 40% of the variable part of the annual salary will be deferred for a period of up to 3 years. - Payment forms Deferred and non-deferred portion of the variable payment will be issued in cash.

-Information on the remuneration granted to the Bank's Board of Directors, Supervisory Board and other material risk takers during 2023 is given in Annex - Table N24.
+Information on the remuneration granted to the Bank's Board of Directors, Supervisory Board and other material risk takers during 2024 is given in Annex - Table N24.

-Information on deferred payments for 2023 is given in Annex - Table N26.
+Information on deferred payments for 2024 is given in Annex - Table N26.